Team

 Summer 2023 Elliot Merle, BSc, Ecole Normale Supérieur Paris-Saclay, currently MSc student

-July-December 2023 Lisa Isoard, MSc, Aix-Marseille Université, currently PhD student
+July-December 2023 Lisa Isoard, MSc, Aix-Marseille Université, current PhD student

 2023-2024 Fenisha Sha, MSc, Head of India operations/Genetics specialist - Infusion 51a